-In the arena of active trading, market participants dedicate substantial time and effort to gaining insight into how a market’s past behavior relates to its future.
+In the arena of active trading, market participants dedicate substantial time and effort to gaining insight into how a market’s past behaviour relates to its future.
 The acquisition of timely market data and relevant news garners large capital allocations, with firms around the world spending nearly US$27 billion on market-related information annually.1)Retrieved 3 January 2017 http://www.prnewswire.com/news-releases/global-spend-on-financial-market-data–news-showed-strong-growth-in-2015before-the-impact-of-currency–burton-taylor-report-300233317.html No matter if one’s approach to the marketplace is rooted in fundamental or technical analysis, profitability depends on the recognition of future opportunities and the elimination of past mistakes.

-Through detailed examination of a market’s past behavior, traders and investors can gain perspective on the inner workings of that market.
+Through detailed examination of a market’s past behaviour, traders and investors can gain perspective on the inner workings of that market.
 The information obtained over the course of the process may prove useful in developing a viable trading plan or improving an existing methodology.